 Introduction to Tenancy Management and the Care Act in Supported Living

 This one-day course gives professionals that are new to the Supported Living sector an introduction to the relevant parts of Housing Law and the Care Act.
 There are some key areas where supported living provision should differ significantly from residential care and general needs housing.
-There are additional factors to consider, such as the legal implications of tenancy management, capacity, and the complexities of managing a support service where the housing function is outside of the support contract held with the Local Authority commissioner.
+There are additional factors to consider, such as the legal implications of tenancy management, capacity, and the complexities of managing a support service where the housing function is outside of the support contract held with the Local Authority commission

 At the end of the course, staff will be able to: